mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 * Mentions my blog post, ["How to Build a Data Science Portfolio"](https://towardsdatascience.com/how-to-build-a-data-science-portfolio-5f566517c79c)

 Drawbacks (I am reaching on this):
-* It talks about self learning a bit or learning on the job which is probably not as realististic now as it was when the book was written.
+* It talks about self learning a bit or learning on the job which is probably not super realististic.

 ## <b>[Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD (Jeremy Howard & Sylvain Gugger)](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527)</b><br>
 <img src='/images/deeplearningforcoders.jpg' width="254" height="332">

-I am waiting for this book to be released on August 4, 2020.
-Book uses fastai  (Pytorch and Other Library Wrappers).
+Benefits:
+* Heard good things.
+Haven't read it yet.

+Drawbacks (I am reaching on this):
+* In late 2018, Keras and TensorFlow became more attached to each other.
+The first edition was published before that.

 ## <b>[Deep Learning with Python (François Chollet)](https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438)</b><br>
 <img src='/images/deeplearningwithpythonFrancoisChollet.jpg' width="266" height="333">